maliahavlicek/what2do2day/readme.md

 2.What2Do2Day:
 > External Goals
->  - Find something safe for your kids to do near home
+>  - As a parent, find something safe for your kids to do near home that doesn't break the bank
->  - Find something that's interesting to me with others I know when mom and dad take away my electronics
+>  - As a kid, find something that's interests me to do with my friends when mom and dad take away my electronics
->  - Bring Attention to your business or organization by being involved in the community
+>  - As a place or organization, bring attention to your business or group by being involved in the community
 >
 > Site Owner's Goal
 >  - Earn money from affiliate links to businesses that post their places on site when links lead to online sales